deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Publish-From-ADK-To-SaaS.md

 author: [adamdeleeuw, brianinnes]
 image: /assets/img/2025-7-31-watsonx-Orchestrate-Agent-Document-Comparison/watsonxassistant_lifecycle_1x1_16x9.jpeg
 ---
-[watsonx Orchestrate Agent Development Toolkit](https://deleeuw.me.uk/posts/watsonx-Orchestrate-Agent-Development-Toolkit/) provides tools to locally develop and test agents, tools and flows.
-When it's time to provide completed agents to your users, a runtime instance of watsonx Orchestrate is required.
+[watsonx Orchestrate Agent Development Toolkit](https://deleeuw.me.uk/posts/watsonx-Orchestrate-Agent-Development-Toolkit/) is used to locally develop and test agents, tools and flows.
+When it's time to provide completed agents to end users, a runtime instance of watsonx Orchestrate is required.
 This blog briefly describes the watsonx Orchestrate deployment options, and how to publish from the Agent Development Toolkit.

 ## Deployment